w3cdotorg/uv-tools/README.md

+# Important note

+This project has been transferred over [to this repository][https://github.com/capULB/uv-tools/].

 # Université Virtuelle Tool Guide

 [Université Virtuelle (UV) Tool Guide][site] is an [open licensed][cc] trilingual reference card for using [the Université Virtuelle][UV], the virtual campus at ULB, based on Moodle version 3 and later, designed for teachers, educators and trainers.
 It provides info on what UV tool to use according to the pedagogical goal to achieve.